nais/handbook/docs/technical/tenant-setup.md

 ### Console-user
 The console user needs some permissions - we don't know which yet.

+### Kubernetes group
+In [Google Admin](https://admin.google.com) create a group named `gke-security-group`.
+This group is used to manage access to the kubernetes clusters, and will be managed by console.

 ### Custom organization role
 [Config connector](https://cloud.google.com/config-connector/docs/overview) requires a service user in each of the team projects that will be created.